 Health Care Benefits Eligibility

-Can I get VA health care coverage?
+Can I get VA health care benefits?

-You may be able to get VA health care if you served on active duty and separated under conditions other than dishonorable.
+You may be able to get VA health care benefits if you served on active duty and separated under conditions other than dishonorable.

 - You receive financial compensation (payments) from VA for a service-connected disability